In Exercises 1–4, a population has a mean mu and a standard devia... | Channels for Pearson+

 Sampling Distribution

 The sampling distribution of the sample mean is the probability distribution of all possible sample means from a population.
 It describes how the means of different samples will vary and is crucial for understanding the behavior of sample statistics.
-According to the Central Limit Theorem, as the sample size increases, the sampling distribution approaches a normal distribution, regardless of the population's distribution.
+The Central Limit Theorem states that, regardless of the population's distribution, the sampling distribution will approach a normal distribution as the sample size increases.

 Recommended video: